The story of the Australian B-24 Liberator Long Range Heavy Bombers in the South West Pacific Area during World War II.

-The Pacific phase of World War II started when the Japanese attacked Pearl Harbour in December 1941.
+The Pacific phase of World War II started when the Japanese attacked Pearl Harbor in December 1941.
 They quickly over ran all major Pacific islands and were soon poised to invade Australia.
 The Allied response featured two main campaigns:

 The two campaigns coalesced when Okinawa was invaded in April 1945.
-Both campaigns deliberately bypassed large enemy concentrations which then mostly withered on the vine: but the bypased NEI posed some serious problems.
+Both campaigns deliberately bypassed large enemy concentrations which then mostly withered on the vine: but the bypassed NEI posed some serious problems.
 It was rich in oil and other resources which gave significant strategic support to the Japanese war effort.
-Such places were therefore guarded by well equiped military forces.
+Such places were therefore guarded by well equipped military forces.
 Allied strategy called for denial of these resources to the enemy and the neutralisation of his garrisons.

 Blockade of the NEI

 The most effective instruments in implementing the above strategy were the Allied submarine forces and the long range B-24 Liberator.
 The eastern half of the NEI was initially covered by the USAAF B-24's from New Guinea, northern Australia and mid 1944, the RAAF B-24's progressively replaced the American aircraft, so that when the war ended in August 1945 the seven RAAF squadrons were the area's dominant long range bombing force, operating from bases in Northern Territory, Western Australia, Morotai (NEI) and Palawan (Philippines).
 From 1944, Royal Air Forces B-24's from Cocos Island and Burma covered the western regions of the NEI and parts of south east Asia.

 B-24 Tactics in the Blockade

 All types of land targets were attacked including oil fields and refineries.
 Military bases, power stations, harbours etc., but airfields were most frequently hit to reduce the enemy's communications and his power to strike back.